KishanYern/Discord-Stock-Bot/ReadME.md

 ## Local Development

-1. In your project folder, run npm install and install all the dependancies doing the following:
+1. In your project folder, run npm install and install all the dependencies doing the following:

 ```
 npm install